 People professionals with responsibility for employees in Northern Ireland must be aware of the employment law differences from the rest of the UK (Great Britain, made up of England, Wales and Scotland).
-Whilst most employment rights will be the same in Northern Ireland as in Great Britain, there are key differences and the legal references used in relation to these rights (for example in employment contracts and in Compromise Agreements) may be different due to Northern Ireland-specific legislation.
-Since devolution of employment law powers to the Northern Ireland Assembly, we have seen a distinct divergence between employment laws in Northern Ireland and those in Great Britain.
+Whilst many employment rights will be the same in Northern Ireland as in Great Britain, there are key differences and the legal references used in relation to these rights (for example in employment contracts and in Compromise Agreements) may be different due to Northern Ireland-specific legislation.

 This factsheet for CIPD members provides an introductory overview of the key differences and important areas of employment law.
 It covers discrimination and promotion of equality, dispute resolution, tribunals and compromise agreements, TUPE, redundancy, working time and holidays, and data protection, as well as other areas.
 It provides a comparison of the principal Northern Ireland and Great Britain employment laws, and lists codes of practice that apply in Northern Ireland.